Más (album)

-Más (More) is the fifth studio album recorded by Spanish singer-songwriter Alejandro Sanz, It was released by WEA Latina on 9 September 1997 (see 1997 in music).
-With sales of over two million copies, it is the best-selling album of all time in Spain.
+Más (More) is the fifth studio album by Spanish singer-songwriter Alejandro Sanz, it was released by WEA Latina on 9 September 1997.
+With sales of over 6 million copies worldwide and 2 million in Spain alone, it is one of the best-selling Latin albums and the best-selling album in Spain of all time.

 Track listing

 Re-release

 Más (Edición 2006) is the re-release of the album Más containing a CD and DVD.
 The CD contains 13 tracks and the DVD contains 15 videos.